Rothko painting defaced at Tate Modern in London

 Comedian Bill Cosby goes on trial for sexual assault on Monday in Pennsylvania, the culmination of years of allegations that have torpedoed his show business career.

-The popular gallery, located in a converted brick power station on the River Thames, issued a statement confirming that "a visitor defaced one of Rothko's Seagram murals by applying a small area of black paint with a brush".

-Rothko, a key figure in 20th century abstract painting whose works sell at auction for tens of millions of dollars, was commissioned to paint the Seagram Murals in the 1950s for the Four Seasons restaurant in New York.

-Several of them ended up in the Tate collection after being given as gifts, and Tate describes the series of soft-edged, coloured rectangles as "iconic".
+Several of them ended up in the Tate collection after they were given as gifts, and Tate describes the famous series of soft-edged, coloured rectangles, as "iconic".

-Tim Wright wrote on the Twitter micro-blogging site that he had witnessed the incident and posted a photograph of the damaged canvas online.

 "Very bizarre, he sat there for a while then just went for it and made a quick exit," Wright wrote.
 "This guy calmly walked up, took out a marker pen and tagged it.
 Surreal."